IBM-Cloud/docs/README.md

 # docs
 IBM Bluemix product documentation.

-The docs repo is for the product content for IBM Bluemix.
-The Bluemix *production* doc app builds from this location for all regions.
+The docs repo is for the product content for IBM Bluemix that is authored in Markdown.
+The Bluemix *production* doc app builds all Markdown source from this location for all regions.

 Each directory in the docs repo must synch with the overall architecture of the Bluemix doc app.